dividedmind/statistics-done-wrong/significant-differences.rst

 confidence intervals which *can* be checked for overlap by eye, and even corrects for :ref:`multiple comparisons <multiple-comparisons>` automatically.
-Unfortunately, these procedures only work in certain circumstances; Gabriel comparison intervals are easily interpreted by eye but require each group being compared to have the same standard deviation.\
+Unfortunately, these procedures only work in certain circumstances; :index:`Gabriel comparison intervals` are easily interpreted by eye but require each group being compared to have the same standard deviation.\
 :cite:p:`Gabriel:1978fp` Other procedures handle more general cases, but only approximately, and not in ways that can easily be plotted.\
-:cite:p:`Stoline:1981vk`
+:cite:p:`Stoline:1981vk` (The alternative, doing a separate test for each possible pair of variables and then using the Bonferroni correction for multiple comparisons, is very tedious and conservative, lowering the statistical power more than alternative procedures.)

 Overlapping confidence intervals do not mean two values are not significantly different.
 Similarly, separated standard error bars do not mean two values *are*